 Misaimed Marketing: All three movies were very, very, very heavily marketed to young children - complete with coloring books, gimmicky child-safe toys and costumes, and fast food kids' meals depending on the region.

-Misblamed: Nolan sometimes gets called out for replacing Katie Holmes with Maggie Gyllenhaal.
+Misblamed: Nolan sometimes gets called out for replacing Katie Holmes with Maggie Gyllenhaal in the role of Rachel Dawes (not that Rachel was a great character to begin with).
 In reality, Holmes declined to return in favor of starring in Mad Money.

 It's been rumored for years that Holmes's then husband Tom Cruise pressured her into bowing out of The Dark Knight in favor of the lower tier, lower profile Mad Money so that she wouldn't outshine him in a higher profile film during the summer movie season.
 The result?
-The Dark Knight was a critical and commercial hit, Mad Money was a critical and commercial flop - setting Holmes's career back.
-Katie's loss was Maggie's gain
+The Dark Knight was a critical and commercial hit, Mad Money was a critical and commercial flop - setting Holmes's career back AGAIN (Mad Money was her first film in three years following her marriage to Cruise).
+Katie's loss was Maggie's gain.